 - Open Ableton Live

-- Open the preferences menu for Ableton Live, then go to the 'File/Folder' preferences menu.
+- Open the preferences menu for Ableton Live, then go to the 'Plug-Ins' preferences menu.
 If you have installed Serato Sample as a VST; turn on 'Use VST Plug-In System folder' (if you have a custom location for VSTs turn on the 'Use VST Plug-Ins Custom Folder' as well) or turn on 'Use Audio Units' if you have installed Sample as an AU plug-in.

 - Go to the Plug-Ins list and select Serato Sample, if you're loading a VST, first go to 'local' and then select 'Serato Sample', for Audio Units go to 'Serato' and then select 'Serato Sample'

 - Insert Serato Sample to an empty MIDI track

 - Load a sample either by clicking 'Load' or drag in a sample

 - (If necessary, ensure Computer MIDI Keyboard is enabled by pressing CTRL + SHIFT + K, or checking it's enabled under Options --> Computer MIDI Keyboard)